assemabouelnaga/assemabouelnaga/README.md

 <h1 align="center">Hi 👋, I'm Assem</h1>
 <h3 align="center">A software developer working on fullstack web applications.
-Deeply interested in working on a team of one of my favorite MMO games.</h3>
+Looking to work with teams to develop and maintain applications that provide meaningful quality of life improvements and novel experiences for users.
+Also deeply interested in becoming part of a team and working of one of my favorite MMO games.</h3>

-- 🌱 I’m currently learning **JavaScript, react, nodejs, bootstrap, and more...**
+- 🌱 I’m currently learning **JavaScript, react, nodejs, bootstrap, SQL, and more...**

 - 📫 How to reach me **abouelnagaassem@gmail.com**